-This post may have affiliate links.
-When you click on a link we receive a small commission.
+A Solo Woman Traveling uses human-written content that contains affiliate links and is a member of Amazon Services LLC.
+When you make a purchase on a link, we may receive a small commission.
 This is at no extra cost to you.
-See Our Affliate Policy for more info.
+See Our Affiliate Policy and Advertiser Disclosure for more info.

-Packing Tips 101
+Let’s Talk About Packing The Essentials: Packing Tips 101

 - Don’t forget supplements and prescription medications.
 You should prioritize this essential item and purchase a handy pill organizer.

 I can’t stress this phrase enough, “you get what you pay for.”
 Investing in a quality suitcase is something I suggest you consider.
-It is the staple to your travel style and your best friend along the way.

 I overpacked on my first solo trip because I wanted to be prepared for everything.
 That meant I packed for any occasion that could possibly come up, like dinner with the Queen.

 I packed outfits for this trip that covered every possible scenario.
-What if I was to find myself going to a fancy restaurant or on a hike in the woods?
+What if I were to find myself going to a fancy restaurant or on a hike in the woods?
 I packed more shoes and purses than you can imagine.

 My biggest takeaway from this trip was how little I used the checked suitcase.
 I came to realize two things.
 I wanted to be comfortable and carry the least amount of crap possible.